 But the supply of helium is likely to get even more unpredictable soon because there are too few sources of the gas here on Earth, according to Smithsonian magazine.
 Ironically, helium is the second most abundant element in the universe, the majority of it created during the Big Bang.
 But here on Earth, it's rare, with much of it transformed at refineries in the United States and Qatar.

-The article identifies the only two ways to create helium: nuclear fusion of the sun or radioactive decay from terrestrial rock.
+There are only two ways to create helium: nuclear fusion of the sun or radioactive decay from terrestrial rock.
 In other words, we can't just make more when we've used it all up.
 Most of what we have we got as a byproduct of natural gas extraction.
-The United States began to store helium in 1925, and the newspaper mentions historic uses of helium to power airships and as a way to purge rocket fuel from ballistic missiles.
+The U.S. began to store helium in 1925, creating the National Helium Reserve in Amarillo, Texas, a site managed by the Bureau of Land Management or BLM.

-The Herald newspaper also cites Cornell physics professor Robert Richardson, who says we are not letting the market determine the appropriate price of helium and that "we will dissipate [our helium reserves] in about 100 years.
+Even back in 2010, the world was experiencing a helium shortage as the New Zealand Herald reported.
+The newspaper cited Cornell physics professor Robert Richardson, who said at the time we weren't letting the market determine the appropriate price of helium and that "we will dissipate [our helium reserves] in about 100 years.
 One generation does not have the right to determine availability forever."

 It's ironic that the loss of a gas known for party balloons and funny voices has such a serious side.
 When you think about it, it's no laughing matter.

 Editor's note: This story has been updated with new information since it was first published in August 2010.